Thomas-Sohier/jellyflut/README.md

 ## Todo

-- [] SQLite to avoir logging and to save server URL
+- [x] SQLite to have logging and to save server URL
-- [] Browse all files (for now only the first item of a collection)
+- [x] Browse all files (for now only the first item of a collection)
+- [ ] BIGGEST THING TO DO make transcoding work, for now i don't know how to check if file can be direct play and if no how to tell jellyfin to send me the correct url
-- [] Correct all flutter things, make things faster
+- [ ] Correct all flutter things, make things faster

 ## Screens